meganz/mpenc_doc/source/engineering.rst

 Engineering
 ===========

-In this chapter we describe the high-level architecture of the reference implementation of our protocol system, and its core engineering concepts.
+In this chapter we describe the reference implementation of our protocol system, its architecture and core engineering concepts.

 For a distributed system, the only *requirement* for it to work is that the protocol is well-defined.
 However, protocols that support advanced features or